-Questions concerning this standard should be directed to the E/E Architecture and Standards Center of Competence, Department (8590) at CG or to the electrical team at Mercedes-Car-Group (MCG) development.
-Questions concerning lab procedures and test methods should be directed to Scientific Laboratories, E/E Systems Compatibility Department (5140) at Chrysler Group in Auburn Hills or to the electrical team at Mercedes- Car-Group (MCG) development.
+Questions concerning this standard should be directed to the E/E Architecture Center of Competence, Department (6860) at CG or to the electrical team at Mercedes-Car-Group (MCG) development.
+Questions concerning test methods could be directed to Scientific Laboratories, E/E Systems Compatibility Department (5140) at Chrysler Group in Auburn Hills or to the electrical team at Mercedes-Car-Group (MCG) development.